Follow us at

 Phone: +49 228 4460-3560

 The Textiles Partnership was founded in October 2014 in response to the deadly accidents in textile factories in Bangladesh and Pakistan.
 It was initiated by the German Federal Minister for Economic Cooperation and Development, Dr. Gerd Müller.
 The multi-stakeholder initiative brings together members from the industry (companies and associations), non-governmental organisations (NGOs), trade unions, standards organisations, and the German Federal Government.
 The Partnership strives to improve conditions in global textile supply networks — from the production of raw materials to the disposal of textiles.
 The Partnerships' approach toward this goal is based on OECD due diligence guidance.
 Members are encouraged to join Partnership initiatives in production countries to foster structural change on the ground.
-They are also requested to uphold their individual responsibility in a structured, meaningful, and transparent manner. learnings.
+They are also requested to uphold their individual responsibility in a structured, meaningful, and transparent manner.
+Moreover, the Partnership serves as a platform for dialogue and learning in the various issues related to the textile production.

-The Textile Partnership orientates its work on international agreements and guidelines that define the principles of social, environmental, and economic sustainability and set the framework for corporate responsibility.
+The Textiles Partnership orientates its work on international agreements and guidelines that define the principles of social, environmental, and economic sustainability and set the framework for corporate responsibility.

 The partnership members work towards substantial improvements in their global supply networks.
-They do so through individual commitment, collective engagement, and mutual support.
-To achieve broader impact and increase synergies, the Partnership cooperates with relevant organisations and initiatives in the sector..
+They do so through individual responsibility, collective engagement, and mutual support.
+To achieve broader impact and increase synergies, the Partnership cooperates with relevant organisations and initiatives in the sector.

 In the course of the Review Process members individually implement the Partnership's requirements.
 To do so, they pursue mandatory and voluntary targets and report on the progress of implementation.
 In this way, members can demonstrate how they fulfil their due diligence responsibilities and work toward their sustainability goals.